azdavis/azdavis.net/src/fast/index.md

 name).
 By applying a reverse transformation, we can get back the original file.

 `gzip` is a program that uses the [DEFLATE][] algorithm to compress files.
-Servers can be configured to automatically `gzip` source files and serve these compressed files to users, whose computers then decompress the compressed file.
+Servers can be configured to `gzip` source files and serve these compressed files to users, whose computers then decompress the compressed file.
+Some hosting services, like [Surge][], do this for you automatically.

 [DEFLATE]: https://en.wikipedia.org/wiki/DEFLATE

-This page, for instance, is about 10000 bytes, but using `gzip` (that's the `z` in the `tar` command), its size is reduced to about 4000 bytes - less than half the size.

-    $ tar czf index.tar.gz index.html
-    $ stat -c %s index.html index.tar.gz
-    9730
-    4241

-Note that this example is purely illustrative - with a properly configured hosting service, like [Surge][], this is done automatically.

 [Surge]: https://surge.sh

 ### Lossy